Paul Seideman Scholarship for Yrs 7-13

 2019 Winners

-UN International Holocaust Remembrance Day, 27 January 2020.
+International Holocaust Remembrance Day, 27 January 2020.
 Photography by Woolf Year 11 - 13: Sophey Jenkins, Tararua College, Pahiatua

 Year 9 - 10: Orlando Ye, Botany Downs Secondary College, Auckland